nathanhinish/coding-challenges/handmade-childrens-books/README.md

 We have a couple books that haven't been selling well, so we are running a sale on them.
 The service we use allows us to set a sale price (the "current" value) and we've done that for a couple books.
-Can you incorporate the new data, and give us a couple ideas of how we could draw attention to the fact that these books are on sale?
+Can you incorporate the new data in `./src/app/data/books-2.json`, and give us a couple ideas of how we could draw attention to the fact that these books are on sale?
 We were thinking about having a special color for a sale row.
 Can we do that?

 Topics: Ambiguous requirements, accessibility concerns, Bootstrap knowledge